 State and Federal need-based aid is subject to government guidelines, which may permit pro-rated awards or partial refunds.
 You must contact the Office of Student Financial Aid if your enrollment changes to below full-time status and/or if your GPA drops below 2.0.

 The Office of Student Financial Aid must monitor compliance with Federal and institutional guidelines each semester.
-Therefore, the office will use the grade point average (GPA) listed on your official transcript for the purposes of disbursing or canceling aid.
+The grade point average (GPA) listed on your official transcript is used for the purposes of disbursing or canceling aid.
 When an "I" or "M" grade appears on your transcript, it is not included in your GPA.
 Therefore, the Office of Student Financial Aid will cancel or disburse aid based on your GPA at the time of review.
 When those grades are ultimately changed to a permanent grade, your GPA will likely change.
-At that point, the Office will repackage your aid award retroactively.
-Thus students may lose merit scholarships and/or need-based financial assistance in the middle of a term, based on a revised GPA for the previous term.
+At that point, your financial aid may be repackaged retroactively.
+Therefore, students may lose merit scholarships and/or need-based financial assistance in the middle of a term, based on a revised GPA for the previous term.

 For the same reason, students may be credited for a merit scholarship retroactively, if their GPA for the previous semester had first fallen below the minimum for renewal and later rise above that minimum.
 In these cases, the family must pay to make up the originally canceled award to satisfy the student's financial bill.
 The money will be refunded to the family if a missing grade renders the student eligible for the canceled award.

 Students who will study abroad should be especially aware of this fact.
 Many overseas programs do not submit official grades to Goucher until several weeks into the new semester.